 You’ll be supervised until the anesthesia has worn off.
 Immediately after you wake, you may feel pressure or discomfort over your implanted ear, and have other common side effects of anesthesia such as dizziness or nausea.

 You'll receive instructions about caring for the stitches, washing your head, showering, and general care for surgery recover.
 About a week later, your stitches will be removed and your implant site will be examined.

 You’ll need at least two weeks for swelling to subside.
 Before the implant is turned on, you will be able to hear from your other ear and may have residual hearing in the implanted ear.
 The benefits will not emerge until the implant is activated, generally about 3 to 6 weeks after surgery.

-What are the risks of cochlear implant surgery for seniors?
+What are the risks of cochlear implant surgery for older people?

 Fortunately, the risks occur rarely.
 The risks of surgery and anesthesia are higher with age or if you have immune or other conditions that make you susceptible to infection.